10 Easiest College Majors That Will Make You a Living Wage

 #1 Creative Writing

+Creative Writing is often considered one of the easiest college majors for students who enjoy reading, storytelling, and communication.
 Creative writing majors focus on learning how to write compelling and original works of fiction, poetry, or nonfiction.
 Students learn how to critically analyze their own work as well as the work of others.
 They also develop strong communication and research skills making this one of the easiest college majors that can also make great money!

 Many creative writing majors go on to careers as authors, editors, or freelance writers.
 Others find jobs in advertising, public relations, or marketing.
 With a creative writing degree, the sky’s the limit!